 Damaged Backflow – Backflow prevention devices are installed to keep dirty or contaminated water from flowing back into your home’s water supply.
 If a sprinkler system is not properly winterized, frozen water can cause the assembly to crack and allow water to flow back into the home.

 Busted Pipes – Water left in the system during freezing weather can cause buried pipes to crack or rupture.
 Come spring, this will result in high water bills and puddles forming in the irrigation zones.

 Cracked Valves – The same threat exists for the system’s water valves.
 If exposed to freezing temperatures, water left in the valves will expand and crack the brass housing.
 This can cause the valve box to flood and reduce water pressure throughout the system.

 Faulty Nozzles – On the lawn itself, cold climate might damage the sprinkler heads.
-Any ice that forms on the heads will damage or warp components, leading to inconsistent spray patterns or unresponsive nozzles.
+Any ice that forms on the heads will warp components, leading to inconsistent spray patterns or unresponsive nozzles.

 PROFESSIONAL SPRINKLER BLOW OUT

 Close the Water Supply – A technician will shut off the water supply and attach an air compressor to the system’s main water line.
 The air compressor is required for the preferred way to remove water from a sprinkler system, which is often called the “blow out” method.

 Drain the System – Technicians will use compressed air to force the water out of the irrigation system.
 The air pressure must be high enough to drain all the moisture, so small consumer compressors likely are not powerful enough for the job — another reason why it is important to hire a pro.

 Deactivate the Controller – After draining the unit, the controller must be turned off.
 Each controller is different, and whether or not it needs to be unplugged or simply “switched off” depends on the brand.